OddlyMistaken/Viir-Su-um/README.md

 <summary><h2>Installation</h2></summary>

 ### Pre-Installation
-For the Installation of Viir Su'um you must use the most recent version of Skyrim Anniversary Edition on steam and download all free Creation Club content
+For the Installation of Viir Su'um you must use the most recent version of Skyrim Anniversary Edition on steam and download all free Creation Club content **AND** the newest creation kit.

 **This is only a requirment for the first install not when updating.**